What Is Form 13F and Who Must File It?

 • Submitting incomplete or inconsistent information tables

 Even small filing errors can draw unwanted attention or raise questions from regulators and investors.
-It’s worth getting right the first time.
-We’ve helped hundreds of managers catch and correct these problems before they become a public issue.
+It's worth getting right the first time.
+ACN has worked with hundreds of institutional managers over 25+ years, including more than 10% of current Form 13F filers, to identify and correct filing issues before submission.
 If you're unsure, we're here to help.

 ACN Solutions works with RIAs, family offices, hedge funds, and other asset managers to: